 In addition if the server supports it, STARTTLS can be used on the normal ports that are generally used for unencrypted communication to turn them in to a secured connection.

 IMAP port 143

 Port 25 is generally used by email services to transfer email between servers as part of the normal email delivery process.
 This port has been blocked by many Internet Service Providers that provide consumer/domestic services so that viruses and malware can’t send mail directly to mail servers using an infected computer.
 Therefore, mail submission by consumers to a mail server for onward delivery is usually done on port 26 or 587.

-Despite the fact that port 465 is not officially designated for email submission to a mail server, many people prefer this port using TLS because the connection is secured between the email program and server before any significant data is sent over the connection.
+With TLS on port 465 the connection is secured between the email program and server before any significant data is sent over the connection.
 This makes a lot of sense and is consistent with using TLS with port 993 or 995 when retrieving email from mail servers.

 With port 587 and STARTTLS a small amount of SMTP data is exchanged without encryption while the servers set up the secure encrypted connection.
 This is not usually a cause for concern as it shouldn’t include any of your personal data.

-You might find that because port 587 with STARTTLS is the official standard that many developers of email programs will ensure their programs are compatible with these settings as a priority and will be less concerned about port 465 being compatible with a wide range of email providers.
+You might find that because port 587 with STARTTLS was the official standard for many years that developers of email programs will previously have ensured their programs are compatible with these settings as a priority and will be less concerned about port 465 being compatible with a wide range of email providers.
 In some cases this can mean you may find port 587 with STARTTLS more reliable with some email programs.